irrevocablesake/Quasar/README.md

 Volumetrics is the idea of simulating and rendering participating medium.
 Mediums that scatter, absorb or emit light as it travels through them.
 Examples like: Fog, Smoke, Dust and Most.

 Quasar has implemented them in the form of a Texture / Material, one has to define the boundary of such a medium using a Mesh and then use the provided **Isotropic Material**, configure the density of the medium and voila!
 You have a Fog or mist or anything in between or outside depending upon the density.

+**Note:** In this website, most of the images with dark background have a volumetric effect, albeit with a very low density, mostly it being visible in dark mode, as white usually overshadows it.

 ### Mesh Types and Transformations